-In addition the Fund considers the following indicator from Table 2 of Annex 1: PAI 15 Deforestation
+In addition the Fund considers the following indicator from Table 2 of Annex 1: PAI 15 Deforestation controlled for breaches on the Group Sustainability Policy, including the above-mentioned exclusion criteria's.

 The Fund's investment universe is monitored daily for potential breaches of Storebrand Sustainable Investment Policy and screened quarterly to assess if companies are in breach of this sustainability policy.